 This is such a fabulous region of Italy and so easy to get from Village to Village and beach to beach which we enjoyed as often as we could.

-After four fabulous days we headed off to Pisa to switch trains to Lucca in Tuscany and apart from a stupid John moment when we got off at the wrong station in the wrong part of town we made our train on time and arrived in the stunning walled town of Lucca.
+After four fabulous days we headed off to Pisa to switch trains to Lucca in Tuscany and we made our train on time and arrived in the stunning walled town of Lucca.

 Lucca was a real suprise with its formidable walls still intact after never being breached until Napoleon with his over whelming force gave an ultimatum that enabled the town to carry on as usual so long as his sister was crowned Queen.
 No problem said the Luccanise who liked the idea of a queen and everyone got on with business as usual just with a new head of state.
 The original streets and squares have some of the best people watching spots and the evening Passagetta is a delight to witness as are the aperitivo snacks during happy hour.

 We stayed at the Hotel Piccola Puccini right in the centre of town which was so easy to get around this pint sized city which is fully enclosed with a formidable set of defences.

 there are plenty of beautiful Villas or mini Palazzo’s all over town and we were able to visit the fabulous Palazzo Pfanner was a fully intact 17th century palazzo and gardens of a very rich merchant. there is an even more opulent palazzo that has been turned into a museum called the aptly named palazzo Museo Di Manci.